Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`title`: String.
   A short single-line human-readable explanation of the defined property appropriate to show as part of a user interface.

+.. _definition of the description field:

 - :field:`description`: String.
   A human-readable multi-line description that explains the purpose, requirements, and conventions of the defined property.
   The format SHOULD be a one-line description, followed by a new paragraph (two newlines), followed by a more detailed description of all the requirements and conventions of the defined property.
-  Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.
+  Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__ format, with mathematical expressions written to render correctly with the LaTeX mode of `Mathjax 3.2 <https://docs.mathjax.org/en/v3.2-latest/>`.
+  When possible, it is preferable for mathematical expressions to use an as straightforward notation as possible to make them readable also when not rendered.

 - :field:`$comment`: String.
   A human-readable comment relevant in the context of the raw definition data.
   These comments should be omitted in formatted descriptions of the property shown to the end users.
   (Comments in descriptions relevant to the end users should go into :field:`description`.)
-  Formatting in the text SHOULD use Markdown in the `CommonMark v0.3 format <https://spec.commonmark.org/0.30/>`__.
+  Formatting in the text SHOULD use Markdown using the format described in the `definition of the description field`_.

   This field should be seen as an annotation rather than an integral part of the Property Definition.
   Two Property Definitions that only differ by the value of any :field:`$comment` fields are considered the same, and as explained in the `definition of the $id field`_, they SHOULD share the same :field:`$id`.